Frequently Asked Questions

 - Where can I find out more about the new IFDs?

-An overview of the methods used for the new IFD estimates can be found in Green et al (2012).
-A draft Chapter for the revised Australian Rainfall and Runoff, which is currently in preparation and due to be released this year, will provide further explanation.
-The Bureau of Meteorology is also preparing a comprehensive report of the derivation of the new IFDs and will publish on this website when available.
+An overview of the methods used for the new IFD estimates can be found in Green et al (2012) and Green et al (2015) as well as in Book 2; Chapter 3 Design Rainfall of ARR2016 The Bureau of Meteorology is also preparing a comprehensive report of the derivation of the new IFDs and will publish on this website when available.

 - General IFD queries